 Turkey meat nutrition is low in calories and high in protein, making it a great dietary addition if you’re looking to shed some pounds.
 A high-protein diet can help reduce levels of ghrelin, the hunger hormone, to sidestep cravings and reduce appetite.
 Protein has also been shown to boost metabolism and decrease caloric intake.

-4. It’s Packed with Selenium
+Turkey is Packed with Selenium

 Turkey is a good source of selenium, supplying 27 percent of your daily selenium requirement in each three-ounce serving.
 This mineral plays a central role in many aspects of health.
 Selenium benefits your metabolism, increases immunity, and acts as an antioxidant to protect against free radical damage and inflammation.